uga-libraries/hub-monitoring/README.md

 - directory (required): the directory that contains the risk spreadsheets
 - nara_csv (required): the path to the most recent NARA Preservation Action Plan spreadsheet

+validate_fixity.py

+- directory (required): the directory with the folders to be summarized

 ### Testing

 There are unit tests for each function and for each script overall.